 Churchill students wishing to attend any of the Weekend's events may book College accommodation at a special student rate.
 To make a booking, please contact the Accommodation Office directly on E: email@example.com.

-If you do not wish to have your name listed please let the Alumni Office know using the below email button.
 Please note also that the list will be updated in batches so your name may not appear immediately on booking and this does not imply that your booking has not been received.

 For all enquiries please contact the Alumni Office